GoBootcamp/clirescue/README.md

 The end goal is to create a CLI to interface with the [Pivotal Tracker API](https://www.pivotaltracker.com/help/api/rest/v5).

-The code is returning the user details and to store the user token on the drive so next calls can automatically be made without asking for the user's username and password.
+The current code is asking the user for a username and password, the user details are fetched.
-Please refactor.
+Your first step might be to store the user token on the drive so next time the program is called, it can automatically load the user details be without asking for the user's username and password.

 ### A few hints: